Bushra-KB/bushra-kb-py-cryptography/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

 ### License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU v3 - see the LICENSE file for details.

 ### Acknowledgments
 - Inspired by various cryptography resources and tutorials.